Find help for Coach, Library, Premium, imports, playlists, player controls, and Performance Analysis.

 Open a playlist, long-press a score (or right-click on Mac), and tap Edit.
 Drag scores into the order you want, then tap Done.

-From the Home screen, tap a score in Recent Activity to view its practice sessions.
-Swipe left (iPhone/iPad) or right-click (Mac) on a session and tap the trash icon.
+From the Home screen, tap a score in Recent Sessions to view its practice sessions — or while viewing a score, tap the clipboard button in the bottom-right corner.
+Long-press a session (or right-click on Mac) and tap Delete.

-From the Home screen, tap a score in Recent Activity to view its practice sessions.
+From the Home screen, tap a score in Recent Sessions to view its practice sessions — or while viewing a score, tap the clipboard button in the bottom-right corner.
 Tap a session to view details, then tap the share button in the top-right corner.

 Yes.
 Tap the star on any chart to favorite it, just like other scores.